riverbed/Riverbed-Community-Toolkit/APM/106-opentelemetry-autoinstrumentation-java-app/README.md

 ### Step 3 - Start the containers

-In a shell, go to the Cookbook folder, configure the APM OpenTelemetry Collector using the environment variables, ATERNITY_SAAS_SERVER_HOST and ATERNITY_CUSTOMER_ID, and starts all the containers with docker-compose.
+In a shell, go to the Cookbook folder, configure the APM OpenTelemetry Collector using the environment variables, RIVERBED_APM_SAAS_SERVER_HOST and RIVERBED_APM_CUSTOMER_ID, and starts all the containers with docker-compose.

 For example using Bash: